Embodied-R1: Reinforced Embodied Reasoning for General Robotic Manipulation: Limitation and Future Work

 \section{Limitation and Future Work}

 Despite the state-of-the-art performance achieved by Embodied-R1 across numerous benchmarks and real-world tasks, this work has several limitations that present avenues for future research.

-\begin{itemize}[leftmargin=1em] \item \textbf{Untapped Potential of Integrating with Learning-based Policies.} The current work primarily combines the perception and reasoning capabilities of Embodied-R1 with a classical motion planner.
-A natural and promising future direction is to integrate the model as a high-level front-end for a learning-based conditional policy.
-Such integration could potentially enhance execution efficiency and reactivity, especially in dynamic environments.
-Many existing studies~\cite{bharadhwaj2024track2act, gu2023rt, xu2024flow} have explored using visual traces as conditional inputs for policies, which improves the learning efficiency and performance of the policies; however, they only focus on designing downstream policies and do not provide a general visual trajectory predictor.
-Therefore, this integration approach is promising; however, it remains unexplored in the current study.
+\begin{itemize}[leftmargin=1em] \item \textbf{Potential for Integration with Learning-based Policies.} Our current approach primarily pairs the perception and reasoning capabilities of Embodied-R1 with a classical motion planner.
+A promising future direction is to integrate the model as a high-level front-end for a learning-based conditional policy, which promises to enhance execution efficiency and reactivity in dynamic environments.
+While several studies~\cite{bharadhwaj2024track2act, gu2023rt, xu2024flow} have explored conditioning policies on visual traces to improve performance, these works focus on downstream policy design and do not provide a general-purpose visual trace predictor.
+We present preliminary experiments in \cref{app:additional_experiments} where a simple integration with Diffusion Policy conditions the strategy on visual traces.
+Notably, Embodied-R1 improves performance on LIBERO tasks without any additional fine-tuning.
+Therefore, this integration path holds significant potential and warrants further exploration.

 \item \textbf{Untapped Potential in Long-horizon Tasks.} The current framework is designed to process single-step instructions and does not natively include a mechanism for decomposing long-horizon commands (e.g., "prepare a meal").
 However, this could be addressed through a modular, hierarchical approach.
 Embodied-R1 is well-suited to act as a robust execution module for individual sub-tasks.
 A high-level embodied planner could first decompose a complex instruction into a sequence of simpler steps, which would then be passed to Embodied-R1 for execution, enabling the system to tackle complex, multi-stage problems.